MicrosoftDocs/sql-docs/docs/connect/jdbc/handling-errors.md

 ### Message feedback

-Allows you to receive feedback from long-running queries (i.e. progress messages).
-E.g. `RAISERROR ('Progress message...', 0, 1) WITH NOWAIT`.
+Allows you to receive feedback from long-running queries (such as progress messages).
+E.g., `RAISERROR ('Progress message...', 0, 1) WITH NOWAIT`.

 ### Universal error logging